Research Reveals the Best Credit Cards After Bankruptcyz

 This is a valuable benefit to you even if the lender requires two years of timely payments and good account management on your part before changing card to an unsecured credit card.
 When that happens, you will be refunded your deposit used to secure the original account.

-You will pay interest to the lender for a secured credit card but you will also earn interest on the money you deposited to provide security for this credit card.
 The limit placed on the secured card is usually only $300-500.
 For those who had credit cards with tens of thousands of dollars of credit available prior to bankruptcy, this may sound like a ridiculously small amount.

 It's good to remember those big credit lines may have been what drove you to bankruptcy court.
 Starting over in a small way will help keep the problem of overspending from happening again.